 • Twin Waters Resort: A 10-minute drive from the sanctuary, offering comfortable stays with easy access to the wetlands.

-• Dolphin Beach Hotel: Located in Kalpitiya (73.4 km away), this resort provides guided tours to the sanctuary.
+• Dolphin Beach Hotel, located in Kalpitiya (73.4 km away), offers guided tours to the sanctuary.

 • Chilaw Hotels: Budget and mid-range options are available in Chilaw, 20 km south.